Ahwahnee Hotel: Yosemite Park and Curry Company

 In 1925, the Park Service, unhappy with the declining concessions situation within the parks, decided to grant a monopoly to single entities to run the hotel and food services in each park.
 In response, the Curry Company and The Yosemite National Park Company (successor to D. J. Desmond Park Company) were merged to create one larger concessions company, with Donald Tresidder from the Curry Company as the new head.
 As part of this reorganization, the newly formed Yosemite Park and Curry Company proposed a new luxury hotel.
 Given the Curry Company's enormous success in the park, it was hoped that their involvement would help realize Mather's hotel.
 While the National Park Service technically had complete control over the park's operations, the Yosemite Park and Curry Company began to have further influence.
 The monopoly obtained leasing privileges and accumulated both financial and political benefits.
-What began as a simple campsite run by two Indiana schoolteachers ended up as the sole concessionaire for the park, and Yosemite Park and Curry Company went on to build much of the park's service structures.
+What began as a simple campsite run by two Indiana schoolteachers ended up as the largest concessionaire for the park, and Yosemite Park and Curry Company went on to build much of the park's service structures.